redmacdev1988/UnBalancedBST/README.md

 This is basically a linked list.
 So as we can see, if we were to enter a root node that is very much larger ( or smaller ) than the rest of the data sample, our tree would deteriorate into a list.
 And as we know searching a list is always O(n).
 Thus, we lose the capability of a tree and kind of resort back to using a linked list.
 This is not what we want.
 This issue is called an Unbalanced Tree.

-But first let us define what is a balanced tree: A binary tree is balanced if for any two leaves the difference of the depth is at most 1.
+But first let us define what is a balanced tree: A binary tree is balanced if for any two leaves the difference of the depth is at most 1. (leaf node is any tree node that DOES NOT have a child node).

 Hence an example of "unbalanced" tree would be if we were to insert 50 40 30 20 60.
 On the left side we have 20, 30, 40, 50, which has a depth of 3.
 On the right side we have 50 and 60, with a depth of 1.
 There is a difference of 2, and thus, means this tree is unbalanced.